Is every person you call a friend really a friend?

 The people that you trust with anything.
 Those you may or may not have grown up with but you know them like the back of your hand.
 (You pray for them) You protect them in the ways that you know they need and want to be protected.
 You can depend on them and they help you through life.
 The people that don’t change up because they are firm in who they are, especially around you.
 Those that you can call in any crisis, if they can’t help they will hunt down somebody that can.
 They don’t just know your parents and family but have casual conversations with them without you ever knowing.
 In some cases they have even been to your parents’ home without you.

-Above all else, friend, foe or ally.
-The truth will always come to surface and who will be in your life will be in your life playing the role they were created to play so that you may grow.
+Above all else, friend, foe or ally, the truth will always come to surface.
+Know that whoever is in your life, will be there playing the role they were created to play in order for you to grow.

-When times get hard and you question who you are, take a moment to weigh out all of the positives about yourself that most certainly strike out the negative things others may say about you.
+When times get hard and you question who you are, take a moment to weigh out all of the positives about yourself.
+If the good outweighs the bad then you’re doing alright.
+If the bad outweighs the good, then you have some inner work to do before befriending others.
 Friendship is delicate and things that friends may say or do (or not do) can cut you.

 Bear in mind, any person’s perspective of you or a way another person may treat you is based upon their own spiritual, emotional, physical and mental capacity.
 So evaluate who you let into your life and what value you place on them.